 Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
 Washington, DC, USA.

 Lutmerding, J. A. and A. S. Love.
+(2020).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2020.
+Patuxent Wildlife Research Center, Bird Banding Laboratory 2020.

-Mowbray, Thomas B. 2002.
+Mowbray, Thomas B. (2002).
 Northern Gannet (Morus bassanus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Sibley, D. A. (2014).
-The Sibley guide to birds, second edition.
-Alfred A. Knopf, New York, USA.
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.